sashinpivotal/cnd-instructor-lab-notes/README.md

     -   git reset --hard topic-start (to force local master to sync with remote master)
     -   change manifest files to reflect correct domain and route in manifest file
         - route: pal-tracker-sang-shin.apps.evans.pal.pivotal.io
+    -   git add-commit -m "manifest file changed"
-    -   git push origin master -f (to sync the remote master with local master)
+    -   git push origin master -f (to sync the remote master with local master - do not to this in production!)
     -   Do the lab
     -   git push